Mountea-Framework/MounteaInventoryEquipment/README.md

 ### Branches

-* Master: A development branch, should be always relevant to most current Engine version.
+* Master: A development branch, should be always relevant to most current Engine version
+* Version Branch: A stable branch for specified Engine version
-* Version Branch: A development branch for specified Engine version
+* Version_Dev Branch: A development branch for specified Engine version

 ## Additional Documentation and Acknowledgments